-- 1. Fulfill the AAFS Basic Requirements for Promotion; and - 2.
-Register and attend a minimum of two (2) annual meetings of the AAFS.
-The meeting at which the title of Associate Member was conferred, if attended, may be counted; however, the meeting at which the title of Member is being considered shall not be counted.
+- 1. Fulfill the AAFS Basic Requirements for Promotion; and - Register and attend a minimum of two (2) annual conferences of the AAFS.
+The conference at which the title of Associate Member was conferred, if attended, may be counted; however, the conference at which the title of Member is being considered shall not be counted.
+References not required.

-- 1. Fulfill the AAFS Basic Requirements for Promotion; and - 2.
-Register and attend a minimum of two (2) annual meetings of the AAFS.
-The meeting at which the title of Member was conferred, if attended, may be counted; however, the meeting at which the title of Fellow is being considered shall not be counted; and - 3.
+- 1. Fulfill the AAFS Basic Requirements for Promotion; and - Register and attend a minimum of two (2) annual conferences of the AAFS.
+The conference at which the title of Member was conferred, if attended, may be counted; however, the conference at which the title of Fellow is being considered shall not be counted; and - 3.
 Complete two (2) separate presentations that may be given in the same year.
 These may be oral or poster (author must be listed in official Academy documents as presenting author) in any section of the Academy, including workshop presentations.
-The following may be substituted for a single presentation: Publication as first author of a forensic article in the Journal of Forensic Sciences or other peer-reviewed journal.
+The following may be substituted for a single presentation: Publication as first author of a forensic article in the Journal of Forensic Sciences or another peer-reviewed journal.
 This article cannot be the same material as a presentation claimed above.